usegalaxy-eu/operations/kvm-server.md

 ```

 Creates a snapshot named LV_SNAPSHOT_NAME of size SNAPSHOT_SIZE on the
-LV named LV_NAME in VG rl_build.
+LV named LV_NAME in VG `rl_build`.
 It is recommended to embed the date
 and time of snapshot creation in the name; it is also probably best to
 use UTC rather than local time and suffix the time value with the
 literal string "Z".
 E.g. to create a snapshot of the lv `vmtest1` with